dishmint/LexicalCases/README.md

 ---

-Lexical patterns can contain interpretatble types, in this case parts of speech.
+Lexical patterns can contain interpretable types, in this case parts of speech.
 The results can be grouped by their count with the `"CountGroups"` property.

 <img width="735" alt="Screen Shot 2022-03-25 at 1 05 59 AM" src="https://user-images.githubusercontent.com/18143853/160058221-cb27304b-b1c0-4f78-8e4d-421622aac264.png">